frankwallis/plugin-typescript/README.md

 ```
 /// <reference path="./common/angular.d.ts" />
 ```
-will resolve relative to the current directory, but
+will resolve relative to the current directory because of the ```"./"```, but
 ```
-/// <reference path="common/angular.d.ts" />
+/// <reference path="angular2/bundles/typings/angular2/angular2.d.ts" />
 ```
-will resolve to ```jspm_packages/github/frankwallis/common@1.0.0/angular.d.ts``` (or wherever 'common' is mapped to)
+will resolve to ```jspm_packages/npm/angular2@2.0.0/bundles/typings/angular2/angular2.d.ts```

-This can be extremely useful when compiling over multiple projects as all the projects can easily reference declaration files from their dependencies, and they will be automatically updated with new versions etc.
+This can be useful when compiling over multiple projects as all the projects can easily reference declaration files from their dependencies, and they will be automatically updated with new versions etc.
-The default value is false (this is a breaking change from version 1.0), which means that both of the above references will resolve relative to the current file.

-See the angular2 example project for an example of this feature working.
+The default value is ```false```.
+As it is incompatible with other tools (editors etc), this setting is deprecated in favour of using ```typings``` as described above.

 # Features #